Bryce-Summers/BritzStory/README.md

  - Some of the longer option texts overflow the option buttons horizontally, which is a bug.
  - All of the objects and background need to be better integrated.
  - I need to finish logically associating choices to collections of background and object names.

+ Notes: It would be helpful to me if everything was oriented rightside up, with whitespace already removed.